Westgate Mennonite Collegiate: History

-In the 2016-2017 school year, they performed their renovation, and completed it in time for the 2017-2018 school year.
+In the 2016–2017 school year, they performed their renovation, and completed it in time for the 2017–2018 school year.

 Athletics

 Coach Karl Wiebe, a coach at Westgate since 1983, was named coach of the year by the Manitoba High Schools Athletic Association in 2010, after leading the Westgate boys' basketball team to two provincial championships.

 Westgate plays in zone 2 (SCAC) in the Manitoba High Schools Athletics Association.
-From 2001-2012, Westgate Mennonite Collegiate won 8 National skiing championships.
-Currently, a swim facility is being finished for use in the upcoming 2022/23 school year.
+From 2001 to 2012, Westgate Mennonite Collegiate won 8 National skiing championships.